Soul Tourists

 Soul Tourists is an experimental novel written by British writer Bernardine Evaristo.
 Published in 2005 by Penguin, Soul Tourists draws on elements of prose, poetry, scripts and other non-fiction devices.
-Featuring historical figures of the past, it tells the story of a mismatched black British couple travelling from Europe to the Middle East.
+Featuring historical figures of the past, the novel tells the story of a mismatched black British couple travelling from Europe to the Middle East.

 Reception

 Reviews

-It was named Book of the Year by The Independent and The Independent on Sunday and described as 'a rollercoaster road movie in print where the language twists and turns more than a path through the Pyrenees.
-Evaristo crosses the border between prose, poetry and film script and exposes the hidden face of black European history in the process.’
+Soul Tourists was named Book of the Year by The Independent and The Independent on Sunday and described as "a rollercoaster road movie in print where the language twists and turns more than a path through the Pyrenees.
+Evaristo crosses the border between prose, poetry and film script and exposes the hidden face of black European history in the process."